North Melbourne Football Club: Night football

 In Round 1,1985, North Melbourne pioneered the concept of playing football on Friday nights.
 Since then, North Melbourne has played the most Friday night games of any AFL club.

 Friday night matches later became the most lucrative timeslot for televised games, and North Melbourne's relatively low supporter base resulted in fewer Friday night matches.
 Between 2010 and 2014, North Melbourne had hosted an annual Friday night match against Carlton in recognition of its pioneering role in the concept.

 Good Friday football

 After years of campaigning to play on Good Friday, the AFL announced on 25 October 2016 that North Melbourne would play the Western Bulldogs on Good Friday in 2017.
 Good Friday in Australia is a day when people raise money for Melbourne's Royal Children's Hospital and North Melbourne announced that $5 from each ticket sold would go to the charity.
+The game is known as the Good Friday Superclash.
 North Melbourne played Essendon on Good Friday on 19 April 2019.